shams-nahid/My-Daily-AWS-Study/docs/Notes/S3/05 S3 Encryption.md

     - `S3` does not store the key
     - To use
       - Must be use `HTTPS`
-      - Every time we pass the `Encryption Key` using `HTTP Header` as `z-amz-server-side-encryption-customer-key`
+      - Every time we pass the `Encryption Key` using `HTTP Header` as `x-amz-server-side-encryption-customer-key`
-      - Every time we pass the `Algorithm Name` using `HTTP Header` as `z-amz-server-side-encryption-customer-algorithm`
+      - Every time we pass the `Algorithm Name` using `HTTP Header` as `x-amz-server-side-encryption-customer-algorithm`
-      - Every time we pass the `MD5 Key` using `HTTP Header` as `z-amz-server-side-encryption-customer-key-md5`
+      - Every time we pass the `MD5 Key` using `HTTP Header` as `x-amz-server-side-encryption-customer-key-md5`
     - `HMAC` (Hash based Message Authentication Code) is a salted version of encryption keys
       - AWS generate and store the `HMAC` to validate the encryption and decryption key
       - `HMAC` is only for validate the original key, can not be used to encrypt or decrypt the object